40+ Colorado Elopement & Micro-Wedding Spots

 Cost: $200 wedding permit

-Permits & Reservations: Contact Great Sand Dunes National Park
+Permits & reservations: Contact Great Sand Dunes National Park

 Accessibility: Open year-round

-Permits & Reservations: Contact Leadville Ranger District or Pike and San Isabel National Forest
+Permits & reservations: Contact Leadville Ranger District or Pike and San Isabel National Forest

 Accessibility: Open year-round with winter closures on South Rim Drive